Non-simple systoles on random hyperbolic surfaces for large genus: Preliminaries

 \section{Preliminaries}

-In this section, we set our notations and recall certain relevant necessary results used in this paper, including Weil-Petersson metric, Mirzakhani's integration formula, bounds on \wep \ volumes, figure-eight closed geodesics and three countings on closed geodesics.
+In this section, we set our notations and recall certain relevant necessary results used in this paper, including the Weil-Petersson metric, Mirzakhani's integration formula, bounds on \wep \ volumes, figure-eight closed geodesics and three counting results on closed geodesics.